govau/content-guide/_search-engines/on-page-optimisation.md

 Heading tags help search engines understand the topic that you're writing about.

 The `h1` tag is a great place to input your target keywords.
-There should only be one `h1` per page.
+There should be only 1 `h1` per page.

 For more on how to write headings, see [headings and subheadings]({{ site.baseurl }}/content-structure/#headings-and-subheadings).